morrowwolf/Barony13/.github/RULES.md

 **0.4: Do not abuse bugs.** If you see a bug, report it [here](https://github.com/morrowwolf/Barony13/issues).

-**0.5: Do not mix IC (in character) and OOC (out of character) knowledge.**

-* **A** Do not post information related to a round in progress in the OOC chat or anywhere on the Github or Discord.
+**0.5: Do not mix IC (in character) and OOC (out of character) knowledge.** Do not post information related to a round in progress in the OOC chat or anywhere on the Github or Discord.
 A person reading the OOC chat should not be able to know what's happening in a round, whether anyone is dead, etc. Do not use information your character would have no way of knowing in game.
 We have a zero-tolerance policy on this.

-* **B** Do not use OOC terminology, slang, slurs, or "netspeak" IC.
-If helping someone or necessary use LOOC to communicate.
-Abusing OOC, LOOC, or discord to insult others or create a toxic environment will result in an OOC/LOOC/discord ban.

 **0.6: Do not spam or advertise.**